ahmadajmi/CSS-Grid-Layout/README.md

 ![slack layout](https://cloud.githubusercontent.com/assets/626005/10723155/9a454774-7bc0-11e5-9fef-add642356e63.png)

-From this layout we will create three vertical columns and three horizontal rows, and we can visualize it as this diagram:
+From this layout we will create three vertical columns, and three horizontal rows, and we can visualize it as:

 ![grid-lines-mockup--slack](https://cloud.githubusercontent.com/assets/626005/12065055/541c987c-afd9-11e5-8214-a2c7e0f91804.png)